stepan-sapunkov/financial-ml-notes/drafts/vol/readme.md

 Weekly seasonality also indicates lower volatility during weekends, likely due to reduced participation from traditional financial institutions and lower overall market activity.

 These results suggest that volatility dynamics are closely tied to global market structure and trading activity.
-Consequently, ML/DL models should incorporate time-aware and regime-aware features such as:
+Consequently, ML models should incorporate time-aware and regime-aware features such as:
 - hour-of-day,
 - day-of-week,
 - weekend indicators,